axelwalter/umetaflow-gui/README.md

 `cd umetaflow-gui`

-3. Install all other Python modules specified in the requirements file with pip
+3. Install all Python modules specified in the requirements file with pip

 `pip install -r requirements.txt`

+**or** create a conda environment and activate it

+`conda env create -f environment.yml`

+`conda activate umetaflow-gui`

 4. Launch the streamlit app locally in your browser